Why do we need to be notified about Cookies?

 This is so that I can see how many visits convert into purchases and where customers are dropping off (*sob*).

 Allows me insight into which channels—like search engines, blogs, social networks, email, and ads—are driving the most visits, orders, and revenue, to help me make decisions about my marketing strategy.

 This is something that tells me the amount of traffic my blog post receives in a selected timeframe.
 Hopefully someone out there is reading them.

 Can the Cookies be turned off?

-I can't stop the Cookies.
-That's why I have that annoying pop up message to ask your permission.
-However, you can set your browser to not accept cookies, but apparently this may limit your ability to use the services on my website (I dont know how, exactly, because I haven't tried).
+You can set your browser to not accept cookies, but apparently this may limit your ability to use the services on my website (I don’t know how, exactly, because I haven't tried).
 The other alternative is to click off of my website and not use it, which I hope doesn't happen (*double sob*).

 If once you've left my website you get bombarded with ads for 'buy art in Cornwall', that wasn't me.
 It's Big Brother and I accept no responsibility for what those pesky snoopers get up to.

 No. It was written by me because I can't afford a lawyer.
 So if I've missed anything or have got my facts wrong, it was purely unintentional.
 Please notify me rather than sue me.

 Thanks for taking the time to read this Cookies Policy, I hope it was helpful!